-According to September 2020 data from the Turkish Statistical Institute, the labour force participation rate in Turkey is 76.1 % for men, 36.2 % for women and 56.2 % in total.
+According to November 2021 data from the Turkish Statistical Institute, the labour force participation rate in Turkey is 71.3 % for men, 34.1 % for women and 52.5 % in total.
 According to a survey conducted in 2011, the labour force participation rate of the population with at least one disability is 35.4 % for men, 12.5 % for women, and 22.1 % in total.
-As of October 2020, the total number of workplaces under an obligation to employ persons with disabilities was 14 693, and there is a quota gap in those workplaces, which means that 18 847 jobs reserved for disabled people under the quota have not been filled.
-Civil servants employed in public institutions with a disabilities quota numbered 57 809.276 In 2019 the figure was 55 196, of whom 41 391 were men and 13 805 were women, which highlights the existence of intersectional discrimination against women with disabilities.277 Although figures for 2020 are not available, as of November 2019 the total disability quota deficit in the public sector was 7 119 posts, of which 5 086 were in the Ministry of Education and 1 348 in the Directorate of Religious Affairs.278 At that time, the total number of civil servants was 1 987 176, which reveals that the number of state employees with disability
+As of November 2021, the total number of workplaces under an obligation to employ persons with disabilities was 19 289, and there is a quota gap in those workplaces, which means that 23 910 jobs reserved for persons with disabilities under the quota have not been filled.
+Civil servants employed in public institutions with a disabilities quota